scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

-# HOWTO Rebranding
+# Romulus Upgrade Instructions

-The [rebranding proposal](https://explorer.cashmaney.com/proposals/7) passed on-chain, and this mandates a hard fork.
+The [Romulus Upgrade Signal](https://explorer.cashmaney.com/proposals/13) passed on-chain, and this mandates a hard fork.

-The network needs to decide on a block number to fork from.
-Since most nodes use `--pruning syncable` configuration, the node prunes most of the blocks, so state should be exported from a height that is a multiple of 100 (e.g. 100, 500, 131400, ...).

-For better background, before reading this guide you might want to check out Cosmos' guide upgrading from `cosmoshub-2` to `cosmoshub-3`: https://github.com/cosmos/gaia/blob/master/docs/migration/cosmoshub-2.md

 ### 1. Export `genesis.json` for the new fork: